 About the NFF Horticulture Council

-The Council develops policy positions on common issues of national importance to the horticulture sector such as trade, workforce, biosecurity, farm business, climate change and sustainability; telecommunications and infrastructure.
+The Council develops policy positions on common issues of national importance to the horticulture sector such as trade, workforce, biosecurity, farm business, climate change and sustainability, markets and competition, R&D, telecommunications and infrastructure.

-Since its establishment the Council has achieved positive outcomes for growers relating to the establishment of a dedicated Agriculture Visa, free trade agreements; the Pacific Australia Labour Mobility scheme; the adoption of the Fair Farms initiative and engagement with the Fair Work Commission on award wage provisions.
+Since its establishment, the Council has achieved positive outcomes for growers relating to the reform and expansion of the Pacific Australia Labour Mobility scheme, uptake of the Farm Farms initiative, and engagement with the Fair Work Commission on award wage provisions.